meterXu/selenium-ide/CONTRIBUTING.md

 # Contributing

 We are open to, and grateful for, any contributions made by the community.
-By contributing to Selenium IDE, you agree to abide by the [code of conduct](https://github.com/SeleniumHQ/selenium-ide/blob/master/CODE_OF_CONDUCT.md).
+By contributing to JetRecord, you agree to abide by the [code of conduct](https://github.com/SeleniumHQ/selenium-ide/blob/master/CODE_OF_CONDUCT.md).

 ## Reporting Issues and Asking Questions